Welcome to the Harvey Grammar School website

 The great majority of our pupils do take advantage of the opportunities available to them and commit themselves wholeheartedly into their learning, whether in or out of the classroom and the ongoing support of you, their parents, is a vital factor in their success.
 Good communication between home and school is very important and we are making every effort to embrace the potential of modern technology in enabling us to keep each other informed of how the youngsters are getting on.

-Many congratulations to students and staff for once again achieving record results in the exams in the summer of 2012.
+Many congratulations to students and staff for their results in the exams in the summer of 2013.

-Despite the downturn in both GCSE and A Level results nationally, Harvey students "bucked the trend" and managed to improve on last year's results, which had been the school's best ever until this year!
+Once again, despite the downturn in both GCSE and A Level results nationally, Harvey students "bucked the trend" and managed to maintain the success of the last few years.

-At A Level, the percentage of top grades (A*, A or B) was 64.8% and the average UCAS score per entry was 97.5 (roughly equivalent to a grade B).
-Consequently, almost all of the students who applied to university gained a place, mostly at their first choice institution.
+At A Level, the percentage of top grades (A*, A or B) was 61.1% and the average UCAS score per entry was 96.2 (roughly equivalent to a grade B), close to last summer's record results.
+Consequently, 84% of the students who applied to university gained a place, mostly at their first choice institution.

-At GCSE, 48.7% of all grades were at A or A*, an increase of almost 10% on last year's figures, and 98.6% of pupils achieved 5 or more GCSE passes including English and Maths.
-Almost half (48.6%) achieved 5 or more passes at A or A*
+At GCSE, over 40% of all grades were at A or A*, and 95% of pupils achieved 5 or more GCSE passes including English and Maths.
+Exactly half of the year group achieved 5 or more passes at A or A*

 TALISMAN (Teaching and Learning Information Systems Manager) is the school’s bespoke system designed to provide staff, pupils and parents with a wide range of data to support pupils’ progress.
 The pupil/parent version is available on the school Intranet and displays “real-time” information on pupils’ timetables, assessment data, progress against targets, attendance, homeworks, reports, contact details, external exam timetables (when appropriate) etc.